dumbo301/decom-docs/howto/add-offer-in-page.md

-#How to Add Offers in Page
+# How to Add Offers to Pages